data-apis/array-api/spec/API_specification/creation_functions.md

 -   **dtype**: _Optional\[ &lt;dtype&gt; ]_

     -   output array data type.
-If `dtype` is `None`, the output array data type must be the default floating-point data type.
+If `dtype` is `None`, the output array data type must be inferred from `fill_value`.
+If it's an `int`, the output array dtype must be the default integer dtype; if it's a `float`, then the output array dtype must be the default floating-point data type; if it's a `bool` then the output array must have boolean dtype.
 Default: `None`.

 -   **device**: _Optional\[ &lt;device&gt; ]_